dkorenci/lzt/README.txt

 Definition of TSymbol can also, to a small degree, influence the size of the compressed structure since TSymbol fields are used to store replaced substring lengths of lz pointers (see the original algorithm for details).

-The vizualization folder contains core for vizualization/introspection of the algorithms and data structures by supporting graphical (dot format) and string representations of trie structures.
+The vizualization folder contains code for algorithm introspection, i.e. for creating graphical (dot format) and string representations of the trie structure.